kizhikevich/kizhikevich.github.io/index.md

 Collaborating with Postdoc [Grant Ho](https://cseweb.ucsd.edu/~grho/) to detect reconnaissance activities on Active Directory accounts.
 (September 2022 - Present)

 Collaborating with [Liz Izhikevich](https://lizizhikevich.github.io/) on empirically studying the security risks of serverless storage in the cloud.
-(December 2021 - Present)
+(December 2021 - December 2022)

 Collaborating with Prof. [Christine Alvarado](https://sites.google.com/a/eng.ucsd.edu/alvarado/) and [Kyeling Ong](https://www.linkedin.com/in/kyeling) on studying how under-represented minorities, women, and transfer students experience the [CSE Early Research Scholars Program](https://ersp.eng.ucsd.edu/) at UCSD.
 See ICER '22 publication above.
 (June 2021 - March 2022)